nasrulfuad/mini-microservice/README.md

 ## Usage

-To access the api open
+To access the api, open

 - GET [get all users]
   - http://localhost:8080/api/accounts